Snickers213/GrimFall-Talent-Overview/README.md

 # GrimfallTalentOverview

-A lightweight Grimfall-WoW addon that consolidates all your active talent bonuses into a single view.
+A lightweight Grimfall-WoW addon that consolidates all your active talents into a single view.

 ## How to Use